atticedit/jukebox-jury/doc/user_stories.md

 ### Story 1

-As a music fanatic,
-I want to enter information about songs I've listened to in order to keep track of which I like best and have found I can concentrate to.
+As a music fanatic who also needs to get things done, I want to enter information about songs I've listened to in order to keep track of which ones keep me focused.

 ##### Usage